Flagsmith/flagsmith-cli/README.md

 The CLI is a smaller context cost than a full tool catalogue: your agent gets one binary with self-documenting help, and pays for it only when it runs something.

-Drop [`AGENTS.md`](./examples/AGENTS.md) into your repo and your agent will know how to use it — which commands are safe to run unprompted, and which need a human.

----

 ## Which Flagsmith CLI is this?

 There are two, and they do different jobs.